Clarifai/old-docs/portal-guide/concept/concepts.md

 ### Get Concept by ID

-You can get a singular concept by it's ID.
+You can get a singular concept by its ID.

 {% tabs %}
 {% tab title="gRPC Java" %}